Alberta Record

 What changed

-• Replaced the 'Regional Health Authorities Act' with the 'Provincial Health Agencies Act,' fundamentally restructuring health care legislation (Section 40(2)).
+• Replaces the Regional Health Authorities Act with the Provincial Health Agencies Act, restructuring health care legislation (Section 40(2)).

 Why it matters

-• Centralizes control over Alberta's health care system, shifting decision-making power from regional bodies to the provincial government and specific Ministers.
+• Centralizes control over Alberta's health care system, shifting decision-making from regional bodies to the provincial government and specific Ministers.

 • Introduces a new organizational structure for health service delivery, potentially altering how health care is planned, funded, and delivered across the province.